Genealogy Images of History

 COOPER, Miriam * - 1922 - Pictured in collage entitled First National Attractions Advertisement are stars of screen entertainment entitled THE GREAT FALL SELECTIONS as saved.
 11 by 16 inches.
 Mint Condition.

-COOPER, Peter - 1926 - Named as built by Hinkley and Drury of Boston in story entitled THE FIRST MILE-A-MINUTE RUN which is actually a history of the speed of trains through the century as saved from this old American News magazine.
+COOPER, Peter - 1926 - Inventor of the Tom Thumb train named in story entitled THE FIRST MILE-A-MINUTE RUN which is actually a history of the speed of trains through the century as saved from this old American News magazine.

 COOPER, Phyllis * - 1932 - Pictured and written about in article entitled AIDS TO RAPID INSTRUCTION playing a violin with metal guides across the bridge as saved from this old American Pictorial Magazine.